HyperShiled/dockersource/neunnsy-rabbitmq-cluster/README.md

 release series:

 * [stable](https://github.com/rabbitmq/rabbitmq-autocluster/tree/stable) targets RabbitMQ ``3.6.x`` (current ``stable`` RabbitMQ branch)
-* [master](https://github.com/rabbitmq/rabbitmq-autocluster/tree/master) is compatible with RabbitMQ ``3.7.x`` (current ``master`` RabbitMQ branch) but this plugin was superseded by a [new peer discovery subsystem](http://next.rabbitmq.com/cluster-formation.html) built on the same ideas.
+* [master](https://github.com/rabbitmq/rabbitmq-autocluster/tree/master) targets RabbitMQ ``3.7.x`` (current ``master`` RabbitMQ branch).

 Please take this into account when building this plugin from source.

 Please also note that key ideas of this plugin have been incorporated into RabbitMQ master branch and will be included into `3.7.0`.
-This plugin therefore will become a collection of backends (e.g. AWS and etcd) rather than a wholesale alternative cluster formation implementation.
+This plugin therefore will become a collection of backends (e.g. AWS and etcd2) rather than a wholesale alternative cluster formation implementation.

 Supported Erlang Versions
 -------------------------

-This plugin requires Erlang/OTP 18.3 or later.
+This plugin requires Erlang/OTP 17.5 or later.
 Also see the [RabbitMQ Erlang version requirements](http://next.rabbitmq.com/which-erlang.html) guide.